fhildeb/lukso-node-guide/tooltips/README.md

 # erigon --version
 ```

-### Optional: Update Network Configs
+### Optional: Update Client Configs

+If you update your network configs using `lukso init` or `lukso update configs`, **none of your own configurations are overwritten**:

-If you do `lukso update configs`, only the files within the `/configs/<network>/shared` folders will be updated.
+- If you do `lukso update configs`, only the files within the `/configs/<network>/shared` folders will be updated.
-If you do `lukso init`, only missing `/configs/` files will be added
+- If you do `lukso init`, only missing `/configs/` files will be added

-Therefore, **none of your own configurations are overwritten**.
 However, LUKSO recently introduced some optional changes to the client configurations.
 If you want, you can update them accordingly.
 However, this is not mandatory.

 > Changes introduced since network launch in May 2023.
 Last checked on 1st March 2024